Odela’s Asynchronous Patient Flow

 SO, HOW MIGHT WE...

-transform Odela’s async experience to feel more customized, comprehensive, & resonate with prospective patients to sign up for a care plan?
+Transform Odela's async experience to feel more customized, comprehensive, and resonate with prospecive patients to sign up for a care plan?

 KEY INSIGHTS